 The Washington Silver Jackets team was formed in 2010 and is a mix of federal and state agencies that work together to address flood risk priorities in the state.
-Federal agencies include the Corps of Engineers, which facilitates coordination within the group, FEMA, NOAA, and USGS.
+Federal agencies include the Corps of Engineers, which facilitates coordination within the group, FEMA, the National Oceanic and Atmospheric Administration (NOAA), and the U.S. Geological Survey (USGS).
 Participating state agencies include the Department of Ecology, the Emergency Management Division, and the Department of Transportation.
 The team's projects are intended to address state needs and improve flood risk management throughout the full flood life cycle (Silver Jackets, 2016).